 Wile E. Coyote is one of my favorite cartoon characters.
 Wile is a genius (as his business card states).
 He has a vision and works hard to succeed by following a well-designed plan.
 His Plan A?
-A rocket-powered roller skate to finally catch his prize.
+A rocket-powered roller skate to catch his prize.
 Like many entrepreneurs, he’s devoted to his idea and convinced it will work.
 But as we’ve seen, no amount of commitment guarantees a catch, and each attempt is full of failures.

 Know your RoadRunner (or customer)